w-h-a/caus/README.md

 * We can use causal graphs to structure probabilistic inference to a few important causes of an ongoing incident instead of squinting at 'correlated' dashboards.
 * We can use causal graphs to ask 'what if' questions to structure our chaos engineering and determine our post-mortem action items instead of guessing.

+## The Data: Map vs Street

+`caus` works on aggregated data, whether that's aggregates from trace telemetry or metrics.
+The observability world is rightly obsessed with trace data---the raw, wide events that tell the story of a single request. `caus` does not replace that.

+Traces are the street view; `caus` is the map.
+The process of aggregation is inherently lossy.
+The full context for why user #54321's request failed lives in the trace.
+But when the whole system is on fire, you don't need to look at a single house; you need a map of the city to find where the fire started.

+That is what `caus` does.
+It analyzes the macro-level signals to build a map of the system's causal structure.
+It gives you the hypothesis that tells you which street to look at.
+Then you can pull up your tracing tool and get the high-fidelity view of the specific requests if necessary.